herb beds with companion planting.

 Improving soil health

-Some herbs, like legumes, can fix nitrogen in the soil, which is essential for plant growth.
+While herbs don't fix nitrogen like legumes, they still improve soil health by attracting beneficial insects and supporting a balanced growing environment.
 They help improve the overall health of the soil, making it more fertile and nutrient-rich.
 In my garden, I've found that planting beans and peas alongside other plants has helped them grow stronger and healthier.

 Enhancing flavor of harvest